agsb/6502.forth/README.md

 Yes, it was for old 6502 NMOS, also for 65C02 CMOS

-why ?
+why 6502 ?
 To learn new opcodes and because it is easy to find.

-INCOMPLETE STILL
+WORK IN PROGRESS THEN IS NOT COMPLETE STILL